Continuous vs Discontinuous Measurement ABA

 The Result: Therapists using Theralytics report better IOA, less stress from manual tracking, and more time saved—all while improving clinical decisions.

-2. Pick the Right Method: Match your method to the behavior and your treatment goal.
+• Pick the Right Method: Match your measurement approach to the behavior and treatment goal.
+Use continuous measurement when precision is critical, and discontinuous methods (PIR, WIR, MTS) when efficiency is needed.

-4. Train Your Team: Provide regular training and check for quality using IOA.
+• Train Your Team: Provide consistent training and monitor quality using Interobserver Agreement (IOA) to ensure data is trustworthy.

 FAQs

-Q: Can I use different methods in one session?
+Q: Can I use both continuous and discontinuous measurement in one session?

 Q: How should I measure hand-flapping?

-Pro Tip: Continuous measurement refers to how you collect data, not the behavior itself.
-Don’t confuse "continuous behavior" with continuous recording methods!
+Pro Tip: Remember, continuous vs discontinuous measurement in ABA refers to how data is collected—not the type of behavior itself.
+Don’t confuse “continuous behavior” with continuous recording methods.

 Wrapping Up: What to Do Next